i3-training/DevSecOps-Training/Sonarqube Docs/Sonarqube Installation.md

 1. A small-scale (individual or small team) instance of the SonarQube server requires at least 2GB of RAM to run efficiently and 1GB of free RAM for the OS.
 2. OpenJDK 11 or JRE 11.
 3. PostgreSQL version 13 or greater.
+4. Add requirements Elastic Search for resources Linux.
-4. All sonarquber process should run as a non-root sonar user.
+5. All sonarquber process should run as a non-root sonar user.

 ## Install Java Library

+You must be able to install Java (Oracle JRE or OpenJDK) on the machine where you plan to run SonarQube.

 ```bash
  sudo dnf install java-11-openjdk java-11-openjdk-devel
 ```

 ## Install PostgreSQL Database For SonarQube
 We will use version 13 of PostgreSQL.
-If you have no repository yet, follow this steps given below to install PostgreSQL.
+If you don't have repository of PostgreSQL, follow this step for installing PostgreSQL in RHEL based.

 ```bash
 #Install the repository RPM: